coderolls/coderolls-blog/_posts/java-interview-questions/core-java-interview-questions/2022-10-31-method-overloading-in-java.md

 > **What Is Method Signature In Java?**
 >
-> In Java, method signature contains method name and type of arguments.
+> In Java, the method signature contains the method name and type of arguments.
 >
 > method-name(argument-type-1, argument-type-2...)
 >
 > Ex. `getData(int, String)`
 >
-> **Note:** In java, the method signature does not include the name of parameter, it only includes it's datatype.
+> **Note:** In Java, the method signature does not include the name of the parameter, it only includes its datatype.

 ---